 This course provides a conceptually-based exposure to the fundamental principles and processes of the physical world.
 Topics include basic concepts of motion, forces, energy, heat, electricity, magnetism, and the structure of matter and the universe.
 Upon completion, students should be able to describe examples and applications of the principles studied.
-This course has been approved for transfer under the CAA and ICAA as a general education course in Natural Science.
+This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Sciences-AA/AS.

-PHY 110A Conceptual Physics Lab 0 2 1
+PHY 110A Conceptual Physics Lab

-Set 1: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, DMA 060, and ENG 085
+Prerequisites: Satisfactory scores on the college placement tests or DMA 010, DMA 020, DMA

+030, DMA 040, DMA 050, DMA 060, and DRE 096